AnimatedCoding/WhatsNewKit/README.md

 )
 ```

-The action accept two `() -> Void` closers, the first progresses to the next Feature Group, or dismisses if it is the last group or a view initializes without groups (one group).
-The second cloeses the sheet.
+The action accept two `() -> Void` closures, the first progresses to the next Feature Group, or dismisses if it is the last group or a view initializes without groups (one group).
+The second closes the sheet.

 > Note: HapticFeedback will only be executed on iOS

 ### WhatsNew.SecondaryAction

-A `WhatsNew.SecondaryAction` which is displayed above the `WhatsNew.PrimaryAction` can be optionally supplied when initializing a `WhatsNew` instance and allows you to present an additional View, perform a custom action or open an URL.
+A `WhatsNew.SecondaryAction`, which is displayed above the `WhatsNew.PrimaryAction` can be optionally supplied when initializing a `WhatsNew` instance and allows you to present an additional View, perform a custom action or open an URL.

 ```swift
 // SecondaryAction that presents a View